Clarity for Lawyers – the book

 Articles on legal writing skills and plain English

 5 writing habits every lawyer needs: A taste of our approach to changing writing habits.
 Published by the Law Society of England and Wales in April 2018.
-The most viewed blog on the Law Society’s website in April 2018.
+One of the most viewed blogs on the Law Society’s website.

 Decision-writing for the Local Government Ombudsman (UK): case study of a two-year firmwide transformation of writing style.
 Presented at the PLAIN conference in September 2015.